SMWARREN/React---YouTube-Playlist-Viewer/README.md

 ## Installation

-To run react-YouTubePlaylistViewer, clone the repo, and run `npm start` from the react-YouTubePlaylistViewer directory.
+To run react-YouTubePlaylistViewer, clone the repo.
+Install [Node](https://nodejs.org/en/) & NPM and run `npm start` from the react-YouTubePlaylistViewer directory.
 Also, if you upload to production build files in the build folder to your server react-YouTubePlaylistViewer will run.

 - Remember to change the Constants in the model folder to your Youtube API's